Lorraine Carey

 the midnight blue of concealment.

-She says its raining here;
+She says it’s raining here;

 I’ve washing out,